Choose Language

 Red Team Exercise: Definition

-Red team exercise is often compared to traditional penetration testing.
-However, the goal here is not limited to identifying vulnerabilities.
-With a bigger scope and deeper level exploitation techniques employed by a hacker, red teaming focuses on a specific objective such as accessing sensitive data, bypassing SOC or gaining access to key accounts.
+With a bigger scope and deeper level exploitation techniques employed by a hacker, red teaming focuses on a specific objective.
+This can be accessing sensitive data, bypassing SOC or gaining access to key accounts.

 It answers high-stakes questions: